Guide

 Does animation change the Mermaid source?

-When should I avoid animation?
+When should I avoid animation entirely?

-Are these examples rendered client-side?
+Are these animated examples rendered client-side?